VISIONAI/vmxmiddle/README.md

-VMXmiddle is the REST API layer between VMXServer and VMXAppBuilder, because it is sandwiched between the algorithmic back-end and the GUI front-end, it is called "middle"
+VMXmiddle is the REST API layer between VMXServer and VMXAppBuilder.
+Because it is sandwiched between the algorithmic back-end and the GUI front-end, it is called "middle"

 ## Build instructions using docker: